-Dr. David Kantra is a Clinical Psychologist specializing in individual, couples, and family psychotherapy, psychological testing, and business consultation.
-A graduate of the University of Denver and the University of Notre Dame, Dr. Kantra maintains a private practice in Fairhope, AL, with his wife of over 20 years, Augusta Kantra, MS, LPC.Click to Read More
+I am a clinical psychologist specializing in individual, couples and family psychotherapy, psychological testing and business consultation.
+A graduate of the University of Denver and the University of Notre Dame, I maintain a private practice in Fairhope, AL, with my wife of over 20 years, Augusta Kantra, MS, LPC.Click to Read More

 Augusta Kantra, Counselor, MS, LPC

 My name is Augusta Kantra, and I love working with motivated people who are ready to take a bold and compassionate look at their patterns – behavioral and emotional.
 I feel that people need help uncovering their resources and that personal empowerment is the key to living more fully.
-Being out of “balance,” whether that’s behaviorally, emotionally, or spiritually, causes tremendous distress.Click to Read More
+Being out of “balance,” whether that’s behaviorally, emotionally or spiritually, causes tremendous distress.Click to Read More

 My main goal in treatment is to help my client restore balance, thereby creating the opportunity to develop healthy, mindful choices in all areas of life.